avontd2868/PowerBI-visuals/README.md

 ## What is included

-*  `build` folder representing pre-built version of Power BI Visuals library so that you can start using it right away;
+1. `build` folder representing pre-built version of Power BI Visuals library so that you can start using it right away.
-*  `src` folder includes library source code for your experiments and if you will desire to create a new visual;
+2. `src` folder includes library source code for your experiments and if you will desire to create a new visual.
-*  `src\Clients\PowerBIVisualsRunner` is a sample application which could be used as a playground for existing and new visuals.
+3. `src\Clients\PowerBIVisualsRunner` is a sample application which could be used as a playground for existing and new visuals.

 ## Contribute
 Coming soon